 As the name implies, small investments are simply financial assets that allow you to invest small amounts.
 In a time not so long ago, this was reserved to just a few options.
 Think along the lines of savings accounts, premium bonds, and other low-level investments.

 This was because brokerage firms would only sell stocks and bonds in minimum ‘lot’ sizes.
 For example, a lot of shares might consist of 1,000 stocks, making it unviable for the average Joe.
 Bonds were even more costly to access.
-However, with the evolution of newbie-friendly online trading platforms came something called ‘fractional ownership’.
+However, with the evolution of online trading platforms came something called ‘fractional ownership’.

 As we have mentioned throughout this guide, this allows you to invest by only buying a fraction of your chosen asset.
-For example, of a single Amazon stock costs $3,000 but you only invest $300, you effectively own 10% of one stock.
+For example, if a single Amazon stock costs $3,000 but you only invest $300, you effectively own 10% of one stock.

-A lot of newbie investors in the UK know that they want to invest, but they don’t know where to put their money.
+Some investors in the UK know that they want to invest, but they don’t know where to put their money.
 This is because there are thousands of financial assets to choose from in the online space.